LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	The options that should be shown in the 'Add Selected layers to Map' dropdown list.
 These options should not be changed.

 _`DefaultAddSelectedLayers`
 	The default option for adding the selected layers that should be shown when the form opens.
 This attribute is the index number of the item in the 'Add Selected Layers to Map' dropdown list, with 1 being the first option.
+If no value is entered the list box will be hidden and no layers will be added to the map.

 _`OverwriteLabelOptions`
 	The options that should be shown in the 'Overwrite Map Labels' dropdown list.
 These options should not be changed.

 _`DefaultOverwriteLabels`
 	The default option for the 'Overwrite Map Labels' dropdown that should be shown when the form opens.
 This attribute is the index number of the item in the dropdown list, with 1 being the first option.
+If no value is entered the list box will be hidden and labels will not be overwritten.

+_`CombinedSitesTableOptions`
+	The options that should be shown in the 'Create Combined Sites Table' dropdown list.
+These options should not be changed.

 _`DefaultCombinedSitesTable`
-	Yes/No attribute, defining whether the check box for 'Create Combined Sites Table?' on the interface should be set to checked (``yes``) or unchecked (``no``) by default.
+	The default option for the 'Create Combined Sites Table' dropdown that should be shown when the form opens.
+This attribute is the index number of the item in the dropdown list, with 1 being the first option.
+If no value is entered the list box will be hidden and no combined sites table will be created.

 _`CombinedSitesTable`
 	This section defines the combined sites table.
 It has the following entries: